open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 failed or timed out.

-`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` MAY be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+`Shutdown` SHOULD complete or abort within some timeout. `Shutdown` MAY be implemented as a blocking call or an asynchronous call which notifies the caller via a callback or an event.
 [OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.